aido93/vault-template/Readme.md

 The templates will be rendered using the [Go template](https://golang.org/pkg/text/template/) mechanism.

-Currently vault-template can render two functions:
+Currently vault-template can render four functions:
 - `vault`
 - `vaultMap`
+- `toYaml`
+- `fromYaml`

 Also it is possible to use environment variables like `{{ .STAGE }}`.